SarthakG16/50001_1D_Backend/README.md

 - `/posters/?ignore_image=1` - Since the serialized image data can be quite large, this parameter returns results without the image data when set to 1.

+### GET /posters/mine
+When logged in as a user (or administrator), this command returns the poster details of the posters uploaded by the current user.

 ### POST /posters/
 When an 'id' key is not given in the JSON request, a new poster is created, and information stored in that new poster.
 When creating a new poster, **the 'title' field is compulsory**.